 android Recovery options

-You get some neat tools in aAndroidrecovery for your aAndroidheadunit.
-Later models are much easier to use with touch screens being available, making the use more like Android, whereas old versions rely on random or obscure button taps to navigate the menus.
+You get some neat tools in Android recovery for your Android headunit.
+Later models are much easier to use, with touch screens that make them more like Android.
+Old versions rely on random or obscure button taps to navigate the menus.

 As with all the fun things, root privileged for the super cow power apps to run in.
 If you don’t have a root, you are probably looking for Recovery mode to find it.
 This is a bit of a catch-22 for you and maybe a dead end.
 Keep trying, though.